madelson/universes-within-collection/README.md

 ### What about IPs like LOTR that generally fit with Magic's universe aesthetically?

-Personally, some IPs clash with in-universe cards more than others.
-However, I don't think all players have the same reactions to every IP (certainly it varies among members of my play group).
-Therefore, any Universes Beyond IP is fair game; players pick and choose which ones they care to use.
+Personally, I feel that some IPs clash with in-universe cards more than others.
+However, not all players have the same reactions to every IP (certainly it varies among members of my play group).
+Therefore, any Universes Beyond card is fair game to add to the collection.
+I figure that players who want to use these proxies can simply elect to use the original card if they like the IP.